coleifer/peewee/docs/new/playhouse/sqlite_ext.rst

 ^^^^^^^^^^^^^^^^^^^^^

 FTS5 is the current recommended implementation.
 It has built-in BM25 and a cleaner API.
-All columns must use :py:class:`SearchField`.
+All columns must use :class:`SearchField`.

 .. code-block:: python